mike111-droid/HWWireGuard-android/README.md

 # Android GUI for [WireGuardHSM](https://github.com/mike111-droid/WireguardHSM-linux)

 This is an implementation of WireGuardHSM for Android using the WireGuardGoBackend.
-This is the staging branch to prevent pollution in the main branch.
+This is the sc-hsm-library-include branch which serves as a backup point (from when the sc-hsm-android-library was successfully included) in case the staging branches gets broken.

 ## Building